microsoft/SpeedyRec/speedy_mind/README.md

 --warmup_step 1000 \
 --batch_size 42 \
 --npratio 4 \
---epochs 3 \
 --beta_for_cache 0.002 \
 --max_step_in_cache 2 \
---news_attributes title \
 --savename speedyrec_mind
 ```
-The model will be saved to `./save_ckpts/`, and validation will be conducted after each epoch.
+The model will be saved to `./saved_models/`, and validation will be conducted after each epoch.
-The default pretrained model is unilm, you can download it from this link.
+The default pretrained model is UniLM v2, and you can get it from [unilm repo](https://github.com/microsoft/unilm).
 For other pretrained model, you need set `--pretreained_model==others` and give a new path for `--pretreained_model_path`
-(like `roberta-base` and `microsoft/deberta-base`, which needs to be supported by transformers).
+(like `roberta-base` and `microsoft/deberta-base`, which needs to be supported by [transformers](https://huggingface.co/transformers/model_doc/auto.html?highlight=automodel#transformers.AutoModel)).